Verbal Communication Skills: Examples & How To Improve Them

-- Be observant: Non-verbal cues can be extremely communicative, so practice being aware of how both you and your coworkers are using body language.
+Be observant: Nonverbal cues can be extremely communicative, so if possible, practice being aware of how both you and your coworkers are using body language.
 It's important to pay attention to what you may be saying with your movements and facial expressions whether it's intentionally or subconsciously.

-- Remain calm: Ideally, you would be able to avoid conflict while at work.
+Remain calm: Ideally, you would be able to avoid conflict while at work.
 However, disagreements do occur so try your best to refrain from allowing your communications to become emotional.
-By maintaining an even tone and calm body language, it will increase the likelihood that you will be able to reach a solution.
+Maintaining an even tone and calm body language can increase the likelihood that you will be able to reach a solution.

 How to highlight verbal communication skills

 Verbal communication skills are soft skills that are valued by every employer.
 To demonstrate to potential employers that it is a skill that you possess, you will need to highlight those qualities.
 Here are some ways that you can draw attention to your verbal communication skills at each step of the hiring process: